kozodoi/dptools/README.md

 ## Installation

-The latest stable release can be installed from PyPI:
+The latest stable release of `dptools` can be installed from PyPI:
 ```
 pip install dptools
 ```